ivan7237d/pipe-function/README.md

 Tip: if you write `['a', 1]` by itself, TypeScript compiler will infer the type as `(string | number)[]`.
 To make this a tuple `[string, number]` without having to cast to a specific type, use `['a', 1] as const`.
 For example, you would write `applyPipe([['a', 1]] as const, iterableToMap)` - if you omit `as const`, this will cause a typechecking error.

-A performance-related note on functions `reverseArray` and `sliceArray`: these functions can in principle be implemented either using iteration or using native array methods, and one can conceive of cases where each approach has significantly better performance.
-Since implementing both approaches would only create clutter for the majority of use-cases where the difference doesn't matter, we only use the first one, and leave it to the developer to fall back to native methods when necessary.
+A performance-related note on functions `reverseArray` and `sliceArray`: these functions can be implemented either using iteration or using native array methods, and one can think up use-cases where each approach has significantly better performance than the other.
+Since implementing both approaches would only create clutter for the majority of use-cases where the difference doesn't matter, we only use the first one (iteration), and leave it to the developer to fall back to native array methods when necessary.

 ## Objects and maps